Where Does Samba Music Come From? Exploring The Origins Of Samba Drumming

 This strengthening of community was seen as a threat by the Brazilian authorities, who even claimed it was linked to Afro-Brazilian cults.
 Consequently, many early composers of samba faced criminal persecution and instruments were destroyed.

-Thankfully, samba is now seen as a landmark of traditional music - a far cry from its defiant past of resisting the authorities, it is now embraced by the government.
+With samba being made illegal, the genre had to endure underground.
+Thankfully, samba is now seen as a landmark of traditional music – a far cry from its defiant past of resisting the authorities, it is now embraced by the government.

 Samba’s Roots in the Rio Carnival